Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 Can you Move to Bariloche & Be a Ski Bum?

-Those who have resident status can scoop up a ski pass before the 2023 season begins for around US$200.
-Without local residency papers, the seasons pass costs considerably more, but is still doable.
+Those who have resident status can scoop up a ski pass and packs before the 2024 season begins which offers moderate savings.

-This region of the Andes has some of the world’s most breathtaking landscapes and Bariloche is a winter wonderland that also offers an abundance of coffeeshops and co-working facilities.
+This region of the Andes has some of the world’s most breathtaking landscapes and Bariloche is a winter wonderland that also offers an abundance of coffee shops and co-working facilities.

 Bariloche's Mitre's street after a snowfall